 Single vs Dual SIM Support

-The international unlocked one has a international warranty.
+The international unlocked one has international warranty.
 You cannot claim warranty from Samsung in the USA if you had a international variant.
-The USA version will have the standard 1 year warranty only for in the US only.
+The USA version will have the standard 1 year warranty only in the US only.

 Google Play Store